18 min read

 For more inspiration, check out these company values examples to build your company culture.

-Step 2: Get Input from Staff and Stakeholders
+Step 2: Get input from staff and stakeholders

-Step 3: Create and Prioritize Your Core Values as a Team
+Step 3: Create and prioritize your core values as a team

-6. Share and celebrate: Roll out your values at a team meeting — and post them where everyone can see them!
+5. Roll out your values at a team meeting

 Common Core Values in the Restaurant Industry

-While every restaurant is unique, some core values often come up because they are at the heart of great restaurants and hospitality-driven teams.
+While every restaurant is unique, some core values often come up because they are at the heart of great restaurants and teams.

-True hospitality means making every guest feel welcome and valued.
-Restaurants that prioritize customer service empower every Server, Host and Bartender to anticipate needs, genuinely listen to feedback and solve problems with empathy and grace.
+Restaurants that prioritize customer service empower every Server, Host and Bartender to genuinely listen to feedback and solve problems.

-Food Quality and Freshness: Core Kitchen Values
+Food quality and freshness: Core Kitchen Values

-Many restaurants are built on a commitment to sourcing the best possible ingredients and holding high culinary standards.
 For Chefs and Line Cooks, this value leads to strict prep, careful ingredient selection and taking pride in every plate that leaves the pass.

-Teamwork and Respect in Restaurant Culture
+Teamwork and respect in restaurant culture

 A culture of teamwork and respect leads to better communication, smoother service and a more supportive (and fun) workplace.
-When everyone from Dishwashers to Sous Chefs feels respected, it reduces turnover and builds stronger engagement.
-Staff who always step in to run food — even if it's not “their” job — are living this value every day.

-Some restaurants set themselves apart by giving back, building neighborhood relationships or championing local causes.
-Community engagement builds loyalty and makes your restaurant a beloved local fixture — while boosting staff pride and connection.
+Community engagement builds loyalty and makes your restaurant a beloved local fixture while boosting staff pride and connection.

 How Restaurant Core Values Shape Daily Operations and Service

-Core values shouldn’t just be in your handbook — they need to show up in hiring, daily language, rituals and business decisions.
+Core values shouldn’t just be in your handbook, they need to show up in hiring, daily language, rituals and business decisions.
 Otherwise, what’s the point?

-Incorporate your core values into every stage of the employee experience — whether it's job postings, interviews or onboarding.
-For example, during interviews, ask situational questions that explore teamwork and how candidates handle real scenarios.
+Incorporate your core values into every stage of the employee experience, whether it's job postings, interviews or onboarding.

 In training sessions, share authentic guest reviews that demonstrate your values in action.
-During pre-shift meetings, celebrate “value-based shout-outs” by recognizing team members who exemplify those principles.

 Guest interactions

-How Servers, Hosts and Bartenders interact with guests — greeting them warmly, handling complaints thoughtfully, going the extra mile — flows directly from your stated values.
 Encourage staff to share their own examples of living these principles at team meetings.

 When core values emphasize quality, sustainability or creativity, these beliefs guide your Chef and culinary team as they craft and update the menu.
-This might mean prioritizing locally grown produce, accommodating vegan or gluten-free requests or letting a team member contribute a family recipe each season.

 Embedding and Communicating Core Values

-For core values to become a living part of your restaurant’s culture, they must be visible, reinforced and celebrated — internally and externally.
+For core values to become a living part of your restaurant’s culture, they must be visible, reinforced and celebrated, internally and externally.

 Internal communication and reinforcement

-Use regular team meetings, recognition programs and visual reminders — like posters or digital screens in staff areas — to keep values front and center.
 Celebrate employees who show these values in action: try a “values MVP” badge at lineup or shout-outs on your staff Slack channel.

 Marketing and external messaging

-Your restaurant’s values shouldn’t stay behind the scenes.
-Share stories publicly — in newsletters, on menus (e.g., “Why We Source Locally”) and through social media spotlights on team members or guest feedback about your culture.
+Share stories publicly: in newsletters, on menus (e.g., “Why We Source Locally”) and through social media spotlights on team members or guest feedback about your culture.

 Restaurant Core Values Checklist